benjamincrozat/legacy-blog/README.md

 ## Installation

-This project should run in Laravel Valet, Docker or whatever else you prefer to use.
+I assume you are using Laravel Valet.
+But you can run it in whichever environment you want.

+Clone the repository and cd into it:

 ```bash
 git clone git@github.com:benjamincrozat/benjamincrozat.com.git